Skills >

 Spoken By: Bugbears, goblins, hobgoblins

-The official language of hobgoblins, this dialect is similar to the Goblin tongue.
+The official language of hobgoblins, this dialect is similar to the goblin tongue.

 Grippli